 You mention suffering from depression and this, along with other forms of stress and lifestyle habits such as excessive exercise and a lack of sleep, can also contribute to causing this condition.

-It is possible to experience both Telogen Effluvium or Chronic Telogen Effluvium hair loss at the same time as having Male Pattern Hair Loss.
-It is also possible to treat these conditions, either separately or simultaneously through the use of a customised hair loss treatment programme devised by a specialist to fit your precise needs.
-These courses tend to feature clinically-proven components, including finasteride 1mg and minoxidil, in recommended high strength formulations, alongside additional hair growth booster products.
-However, as you have a history of depression, finasteride 1mg would not be recommended to you and a high strength minoxidil-only course, with appropriate boosters would be the most likely route.
+It is possible to experience both Telogen Effluvium or Chronic Telogen Effluvium hair loss at the same time as having Male Pattern Baldness.
+It can also be possible to treat these conditions, either separately or simultaneously, through the use of a customised hair loss treatment programme devised by a specialist to fit your precise needs.
+These courses tend to feature clinically-proven components, including finasteride 1mg and minoxidil – the only two MHRA-licensed and FDA-approved male hair loss treatments – alongside additional hair growth booster products.

 As before, we cannot diagnose you simply from the information provided here – you may have one, both, or even neither of these conditions.
 As you mention no-one else can notice your hair thinning the chances are that any hair loss you are experiencing is minimal and nothing to worry too much about.
 Even if you have are affected by any of these issues, there is help, support and treatment available should you need it.
-So, if you would like a personalised diagnosis and recommendations from our experienced hair loss specialists, we would recommend having a consultation either in person or online.
+So, if you would like a personalised diagnosis and recommendations from an experienced hair loss specialists, we would recommend having a consultation to, at the very least, put your mind at rest.